Sombrechip88244/tempura.nvim/README.md

 ## 📦 Installation (using lazy.nvim)

-Tempura.nvim requires **Python 3** and specific libraries (recipe-scrapers and pint) to handle the heavy lifting of scraping and unit conversion.
+Tempura.nvim requires **Python 3** and specific libraries (recipe-scrapers, pint, requests, beautifulsoup4, lxml)**with lazy.nvim install they will be installed automatically** to handle the heavy lifting of scraping and unit conversion.

 To ensure these dependencies are installed automatically when you install the plugin, use the following lazy.nvim specification in your configuration (e.g., in ~/.config/nvim/lua/plugins/init.lua):